flavioaiello/continuous/README.md

 # Toolstack for build and deploy automation

 This is the starting point to ramp up your software automation.
-The `docker-compose.yml` recipe builds all git submodules contained in this repository.

 ## Tooling
 - [JenkinsCI](http://jenkins.vcap.me) DSL based on fully declarative jobs with pipelines and builtin bootstrap